StanForever/AWSome-websites/README.md

 Since, I have found so many such AWSome websites, I would like to share my collection with you all.
 I hope you will like this collection and don't forget to star my repo!

 The websites listed here are categorized according to their domain/services.
 Though, I have written brief information about the website in front of the link which I hope you will find interesting and will cater to your needs.

-Enjoy and do share this cool collection with your friends/colleagues who use AWS.
-I believe, this list is stil small and I do intend to include many more hidden gems out there so all your contribution is always welcome and appreciated 🙂
+Enjoy and do share this cool collection with your friends/colleagues who use AWS. 🙂

 # General :